 5 Strategies for Parents Working From Home During COVID-19

-As a society, we are in the midst of a “new normal”.
+As a society, parents working from home is the “new normal”.
 In what sometimes feels like a wild dream (or nightmare), we’ve gone from roaming freely through our lives to practicing “social distancing” in the confines of our homes while states, schools, and communities shut down non-essential operations completely.
 As schools close and many workplaces turn to remote employment, working parents have found themselves struggling to balance their newfound roles as both full-time employees and full-time educators/childcare providers.

-The following tips have been designed to support parents who are working remotely during this transition.
+The following work from home strategies are designed to support parents working from home during this crisis.

 1. Be Gracious With Yourself And Your Colleagues.

-We’re all negotiating a new norm and ‘hiccups’ like kids interrupting the web conference, a dog getting excited about a passing squirrel, and other family care challenges that come up are to be expected.
+We’re all negotiating a new norm and ‘hiccups’ like kids interrupting the web conference, a dog getting excited about a passing squirrel, and other family care challenges that come up are to be expected when working from home.
 They are also things that other colleagues, teammates, and customers are likely contending with.
-One of the most helpful things that you can do, at the outset, is set realistic expectations for yourself and your new working environment.
+One of the most helpful things that you can do while working remotely, at the outset, is set realistic expectations for yourself and your new working environment.
 For instance, if you have toddlers or young children, don’t put pressure on yourself or on them that they stay completely silent during meetings, or become frustrated when they don’t.
-Instead, be proactive about their presence– you may find that, in doing so, you set a healthy new tone for many of the calls or meetings you attend.
+Instead, be proactive about their presence—you may find that, in doing so, you set a healthy new tone for many of the calls or meetings you attend.
 You may even create an environment of relief for others who may be in a similar situation.

-While working from the couch is always comfy, try to compartmentalize a physical space where you can be productive.
+While working from the couch is always comfy, try to compartmentalize a physical space where you can be productive while working from home.
 This will, both psychologically and physically, normalize working at home, and help to set physical boundaries between work-life and home-life.
 It can also serve as an indicator to others in your home life that you are in “work-mode”, creating a signal that there are certain times or spaces in the house in which disruptions should be kept to a minimum.

 3. Communicate, Communicate…And Communicate

 Blending work and life in one physical space requires more intentionality than ever before, and will involve what may seem like an abundance of communication among the many players in your newly co-mingled life.
 If you are partnered, try sitting down each evening and charting out the coverage schedule for the next day.
 Consider when screen time is critical and when heads-down work time is needed.
-Also, reach out to your manager and/or direct reports: create blocks of time on your calendar when you know family commitments will come up (nap time, preparing lunch, a virtual lesson, etc.) and provide visibility to your team by scheduling that time as you would another meeting.
+Also, reach out to your manager and/or direct reports: create blocks of time on your calendar when you know family commitments will come up (nap time, preparing lunch, helping with remote learning, etc.) and provide visibility to your team by scheduling that time as you would another meeting.

 4. Share And Seek Support From Your Colleagues